-Thank you to Wendy Lobatto, Service Manager of First Step Haringey for this case study exploring how they are using the THRIVE framework (Wolpert et al., 2016) to support looked after children and young people.
+Thank you to Wendy Lobatto, Service Manager of First Step Haringey for this implementation story exploring how they are using the THRIVE Framework for system change (Wolpert et al., 2019) to support looked after children and young people.

 What is the First Step service?